thomas-storm/HumanActivitySmartphones/CodeBook.md

 Results are either TIME or FREQuency domain, and described as MEAN or STDEV.
 Further details can be found in the file features_info.txt

 # Listing on the variables.
-Note: The variable "experiment" is not included in the Tidy_Mean.csv dataset
+Note: The variable "experiment" is not included in the Tidy_Mean.csv / Tidy_Mean.txt dataset
 1. experiment
 2. subject
 3. activity